 Here are 3 main reasons why your clothes shrink in the dryer and how to prevent them from shrinking!:

-For starters, you want to check to see if your garments are safe to tumble dry, even if that means checking every single clothing you want to put in there.
+- It has a ‘do not tumble dry’ tag: For starters, you want to check to see if your garments are safe to tumble dry, even if that means checking every single clothing you want to put in there.
 Otherwise, you’re just setting yourself up for disappointing results.

-If you don’t want to read the label, then here are some common fabrics that display the ‘do not tumble dry’ label: Cotton fabrics, Silk garments, lace, wool jumpers, bathing suits and bras.
+- Delicate fabrics x tumble dryer= Disaster: If you don’t want to read the label, then here are some common fabrics that display the ‘do not tumble dry’ label: Cotton fabrics, Silk garments, lace, wool jumpers, bathing suits and bras.
 Basically all delicate fabrics that require air drying.

-Too often, people use the wrong tumble dryer temperature settings.
+- You’re using the wrong temperature with the wrong fabric!: Too often, people use the wrong tumble dryer temperature settings.
 To stay on the safe side, use the tumble dryer at the LOWEST setting or on the normal setting BUT on a shorter cycle.
 This will prevent shrinkage as well as damages altogether.